nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    > This app will not work with earlier versions of Java 8.

 2. Download the latest `taskmanager.jar` from the [releases](../../../releases) tab.
-3. Navigate to the location of the `taskmanager.jar` and double click the jar
+3. Navigate to the location of the `taskmanager.jar` and double click the jar.
 4. The GUI should appear in a few seconds.
 <img src="images/TaskManager.jpg" width="600">

 5. Refer to the [Features](#features) section below for details of each command.<br />
-6. Pressing the up or down key will allow you to iterate through previous commands executed
+6. Pressing the up or down key will allow you to iterate through previous commands executed (if any).
-7. Pressing the tab key will auto complete the word at the current cursor if there is a match, otherwise a list of suggestions will be displayed
+7. Pressing the tab key will auto complete the word at the current cursor if there is a match, otherwise a list of suggestions will be displayed.

 ## 2. Features